steveno/steveno.github.io/_posts/2024/08/2024-08-29-learning-ocaml.md

 quibble about me lumping .NET, python, Go, and C++ in a family.
 In _a lot_ of ways they're not, but they all "feel" about the same.
-They're mostly procedural, object oriented, and most of that group also uses or borrows heavily from C's sytax.
+They're mostly procedural, object oriented, and most of that group also uses or borrows heavily from C's syntax.

 I want to teach myself something different.
 What are some "different" languages in my opinion?
-Scheme and Lisp immediatly come to mind for me.
+Scheme and Lisp immediately come to mind for me.
 While I have immense respect for both of them, and would like to, at some point, learn to write at least one of those two effectively, today isn't that day.
 Instead I'm looking to go fully functional.
 So that brings me to **OCaml**.